vrypan/ring30mix/README.md

 ### Using the Library

-Rule30 RNG is compatible with Go's `math/rand` interface and can be used as a drop-in replacement:
+Rule30 RND is compatible with Go's `math/rand` interface and can be used as a drop-in replacement:

 ```go
 package main